January 12, 1856– John Singer Sargent

-It seems almost unbelievable now, but I once owned a Sargent, a small pencil sketch of actor Ethel Barrymore.
+It seems almost unbelievable now, but I once owned a Sargent, a small sketch of actor Ethel Barrymore.
 It was signed: “To EB, from JSS, 1911″.
-The sketch was presented in a small silver art deco frame.
-It was a gift to me from actor Fay Wray with whom I was fortunate to have had an acquaintance in the early 1970s.
+The sketch was presented in a small silver Art Deco frame.
+Sargent dashed off hundreds of these rapid charcoal portrait sketches, which he called “Mugs” It was a gift to me from actor Fay Wray with whom I was fortunate to have had an acquaintance with in the early 1970s.
 I eventually gave this piece away to someone that I thought I was in love with.
-We were soon to no longer speak.
+We were soon no longer speaking.
 A lesson learned?
 No, I continue to give things that I love to people that I love.
 Do you have your eye on something?

 When I lived for a year in Boston (1972-73), I would spend hours wandering the galleries at the Isabella Stewart Gardener Museum, with its lovely collection of Sargents.
 I would sit and wonder in awe at his paintings and cruise the arty-type guys.
 Sargent’s work seemed to attract like-minded viewers.

 Sargent was born to American parents living in Florence, Italy.
 He spent most of his life in Europe, but Sargent considered himself to be fully an American.

 He showed artistic promise when he was very young, In his early teens, he studied painting at the Accademia delle Belle Arti in Florence.
 When he was just 17 years old, his parents allowed him to move to Paris so he could learn about painting in the Art Capital of the World.